The 10 Business Types With The Lowest Profit Margins

 Furniture stores sell high-end merchandise, which gives the impression that the margins are high.
 However, it’s costly to make quality furniture.

-In addition, stores like Ikea have shown that people often choose function over form, as it’s easier to justify getting rid of cheaper furniture during a move.
-Consumers can even shop on Amazon and eBay to find furniture for low prices, which often includes shipping costs.
+In addition, stores like Ikea have proven that people often choose function over form, as it’s easier to justify getting rid of cheaper furniture during a move.
+Consumers can even shop on Amazon and eBay to find low-cost furniture, which often includes shipping costs.

 4. Assisted Living and Retirement Homes